Tochigi, a Little Kyoto in the Kanto Region, the Town with Koi Carp and Old Storehouses

 Please note that there are two main stations in the city: one is Tochigi Station where both JR and Tobu Railways are available and the other is Shin Tochigi Station where only Tobu Railways provides services.

-The Tohoku Highway runs through the city from north to the south on which two interchanges are located: Sano Fujioka I.C. and Tochigi I.C.
-In 2011, a new Kita Kanto Highway which runs from east to west was opened with the Tsuga I.C. in the city.
+The Tohoku Highway runs through the city from north to the south on which two interchanges are located: Sano Fujioka I.C. and Tochigi I.C. and the Kita Kanto Highway with the Tsuga I.C. runs from east to west.
 The Prefectural Road #50 connects the city with Gunma, Tochigi and Ibaraki prefectures as well as the national road #293 in the north part of the city.

 [Kawaguchi I.C.] > Tohoku Highway (68 km) > [Tochigi I.C.] > Prefectural Road (3 km) > [Tochigi]